anushkarao5/BrainTumorDetectionCNN/README.md

   <img src="Images/AvgPvR.png" alt="Image Alt Text" width="700px" height="auto">
 </p>

-- Our best classifier based on average tumor recall is the efficient net model (95.7% average recall and 95.6% average precision.
+- Our best classifier based on average tumor recall is the efficient net model (95.7% average recall and 95.6% average precision).
 - ResNet is a close second, with an average recall of 94.7% and an average precision of 95.3%.
-- Our three-level CNN fell in ranks with an average tumor recall of 93.8% and an average tumor precision of 93.6%.
+- Our three-level CNN came in third place with an average tumor recall of 93.8% and an average tumor precision of 93.6%.
 - The IV3 model performed worse both in terms of recall and precision.
 Average recall was just short of 90% and average precision was 90.1%.

 **So which classifier is the best?**